Broken Top Loop Day 3

 “Courage is found in unlikely places.” - JRR Tolkien

-After a brief lunch, I returned to the main trail and continued on my way.
-Despite being tired, I was merely halfway done, and still had a long way to go.
+After a brief rest, I returned to the main trail, knowing I still had a long way to go.
+The glimpses of beauty along the way kept me energized.

 Just a mile or two after the Golden Lake junction, I crossed the open fields of Park Meadow along with open views of Broken Top in the distance.
-It was hard to internalize the distance I had covered from just two days prior.

 South+Sister+Summit+to+Tam+McArthur+Trailhead